ros2hp/graphql-sdl/README.md

-# graphql-sdl
+# graph-sdl
 Implementation of a schema definition for GraphQL.
-All documents and types are stored in Dynamodb
+All documents and types are stored in Dynamodb.